 - It helps kids to be more confident and optimistic.

-- Children not just want to maintain positive relationships with humans but also with pets.
+- Children want to maintain positive relationships with humans and with pets.

-- The positive relationship between parents and children is essential for the emotional and mental development of children.
+- The positive relationship between parents and children is essential for children's emotional and mental development.

 - Improves children's social and academic skills.

-Toxic Things that Parents Say To Their Children
+10 Things Toxic Parents Say To Their Children

 Children, especially teens, love to experiment with the latest fashion trends.
 All the parents might not know what kinds of trends are going outside.
 You might start to judge your child without knowing what they want to do.